Best Screen Protector for Canon EOS 7D Mark II

 🏆 Best Overall

-Key Feature: Optical-grade tempered glass with lifetime warranty
+Key Feature: Optical-grade glass with multi-layer coating

 Rating: 4.9 / 5.0 ★★★★★

-MaterialOptical Grade Tempered Glass
+MaterialOptical Grade Glass

 Thickness0.3mm